 Over the years, entrepreneurship has become less of a rarity and more of a commonality.
 Younger generations (now broadening the workforce) are becoming more confident with their ideas and are, in general, higher risk takers than older generations.
-This means that there are more and more new, small businesses popping up – and what do we call these?
+This means that more and more new, small businesses are popping up – and what do we call these?
 Startups.
 If you’re fresh out of university or have only ever worked for corporate companies, you might not know much about what it’s like working for a small company like a startup.
 Well, we’re here to assure you; there are many benefits!
 So what is it like to work in a startup job?

 There can be misconceptions that startups are just “bean bags and ping pong tables” (all fun and no work).
 But it’s actually quite the opposite.
 There are bean bags and ping pong tables, but working for a startup is a balance of fun and hard work.
 Working in a startup provides opportunities both on a personal & career level.

 Let's find out what they are.

 One benefit that holds a lot of weight is that you have a voice.
 Your opinion matters, and your ideas matter.
 Entrepreneurs appreciate innovative thinking and fresh perspectives, so startup jobs offer you a voice and an open environment where you can express your ideas.

 2. Not Just Another Cog In The Machine

 Work teams are often small at startups.
 This helps ensure that you’re not just a number.
 This is one of the benefits of working for a small company, in that everyone knows you, and your contribution is both valued and needed.